 To visit Prague is to get drenched in culture.
-The Czech capital has an abundance of everything to offer – from music and food to museums and buildings – Prague is a city that has walked out of a fairytale to greet us.
+The Czech capital has an abundance of everything to offer – from music and food to museums and buildings; Prague is a city that has walked out of a fairytale to greet us.
 While it is truly the streets of any place that will introduce us to what lies beneath the glamour of the riches, Prague lives just as equally in its delicacies, in its bridges, in its celebrations and in its nightlife.
-Whether you’re looking for a place to travel to in Europe or just stumbled across us by the play of destiny, let us assure you that this city of Bohemian aesthetic is just what you’re looking for.
+Whether you’re looking for a place to travel to in Europe or just stumbled upon us by the play of destiny, let us assure you that this city of Bohemian aesthetic is just what you’re looking for.

 And to make your itinerary easier, we are here with our short and sweet travel guide for Prague.

 The best time to pack your bags and go to Prague is from late February to June, when the temperature is mild.
 Summer is warm, bordering hot, but attracts many more tourists, which results in high prices and raised demand.
 Winter is scenic with Christmas hanging by, but it’s wise to only try a winter trip if you enjoy the snow.
 And hot cocoa, of course.

 You’ll love Prague if…

 You appreciate architecture